-Our specialist personal injury solicitor's deal with compensation claims for injury caused at work or connected with the workplace including locations outside the official workplace when going about company business including motor accidents whilst travelling on behalf of an employer.
+Our workers compensation solicitor's deal with compensation claims for injury caused at work or connected with the workplace including locations outside the official workplace when going about company business including motor accidents whilst travelling on behalf of an employer.
 There are time limits and you should contact a workers compensation solicitor as soon as possible after any accident.
 There are several categories of workplace injury for which an employer may be liable including :-

 Accidental injury encompasses all manner of personal injury caused in the workplace and includes faulty machinery, unsafe premises and inadequate work system.
 It is an employer's duty to look after the Health & Safety of employees and an employer is liable not only for their own acts and omissions but also for the behaviour of fellow employees whose conduct may cause injury to another employee because of carelessness or negligence, inadequate training or lack of knowledge.
 Machinery accidents are common place and are usually caused by equipment failure or inadequate training on the use of the particular machine.
 Employers are expected to carry out a risk assessment of any hazardous procedure and in particular are expected to reduce manual handling to a minimum except where practicalities make it unreasonable or impossible.
 Workers compensation solicitors are able to pursue many of these accidental injury cases with success.